How To Create To Do Lists In WordPress

 Import/Export

-Being able to import and export to-do list data can be useful.
-For example, you may decide to transfer data from one website to another, or store the list data for backup or archiving purposes.
+The ability to import and export to-do list data can be very useful.
+For example, you may want to transfer data from an existing list to another website, or store your data for backup or reporting purposes.

 To access this function, click on the ‘Import/Export’ tab in your plugin settings section …

-Here you can import or export your to-do list data and plugin settings …
+Now you can import and export your list and plugin settings …

 Exporting To-Do List Data